 Component 3.
-Project Management and Monitoring (EUR 121,500, US$ 133,000 equivalent)
+Project Management and Monitoring (EUR 121,5, US$ 133,0 equivalent)

 This component will support project implementation for the overall administration of the project.
-A project implementation unit (PIU) will be established within 30 days after the signing date in MoILHSA relying on existing government structures and staffing comprising existing staff from MoILHSA, SSA, MoF, State Procurement Agency, Treasury, and the NCDC.
+The PIU will be established within 30 days after the signing date in MoILHSA relying on existing government structures and staffing comprising existing staff from MoILHSA, SSA, MoF, State Procurement Agency, Treasury, and the National Center for Disease Control and Public Health (NCDC).
 The PIU will be led and coordinated by MoILHSA.
 In addition to existing government staff, at least six consultants will be hired to cover the PIU key functions given the overwhelming scope of response to COVID-19 and the urgency of actions to be taken by all parties.
 These include consultants for procurement, financial management, social and environmental safeguard, a health specialist, and a consultant to support the overall coordination, monitoring, and evaluation of the Project activities.
 Other consultants can also be hired as needed during the Project implementation.

 As such, the MoILHSA will be responsible for the overall implementation and administration, fiduciary functions, environmental and social aspects, and communications and outreach for both Components 1 and 2.